dineshsutihar/dineshsutihar.github.io/Readme.md

 ## Introduction

 Hello!
 I'm Dinesh Suthihar, an IT student.
 This is my portfolio website's readme where I showcase my projects and skills.
+I have build this website using React, GSAP, telwind css, and many more technologies.

 ## Projects